John Leary (politician)

 John Leary (November 1, 1837 – February 8, 1905) was an American businessman and politician who was a key civic leader in Seattle, Washington.
 He made contributions to virtually all civic and business activities during the city's early years.

 Leary started as a lumber merchant in New Brunswick, Canada, at 17.
 A successful entrepreneur, he accumulated "a modest fortune" and traveled to Seattle in 1869 in search of greater opportunities.
-Leary died one of the richest person in Seattle, with a net worth of $2 million, most of which was acquired through real estate deals in Seattle and vicinity.
+Leary died one of the richest people in Seattle, with a net worth of $2 million, most of which was acquired through real estate deals in Seattle and vicinity.
 He participated in many other Seattle projects, including railroads, mining, banking, water and gas works, steamship operations, law, and others.
 Many of his activities were unprofitable, but served an important public purpose.
 He was also known for his extensive charitable contributions.

 Leary served multiple terms as Seattle councilman and one as Seattle mayor, in 1885.
 He co-founded the Seattle Chamber of Commerce, Rainier Club, and First National Bank of Seattle, Seattle's first bank.
 From 1878 to 1890, Leary played one of the most prominent roles in Seattle's battle with the Northern Pacific Railroad for an independent railroad connection—a key element of Seattle's subsequent commercial success and leadership in Washington State.

 Leary financed the construction of the steamwheeler Bailey Gatzert, the finest ship in Puget Sound at the time.
 His mining operation led to the founding of Ravensdale, Washington (initially named for him).
 Leary's home, the most expensive residence in the city of the time, was listed on the National Register of Historic Places.
 Two Seattle streets, Leary Way and Leary Avenue, bear his name.

 East Coast career

 Leary was born on November 1, 1837, to a family of Irish descent, in Saint John, New Brunswick, on the Eastern coast of Canada.
-He soon demonstrated an "unusual aptitude for business," and at 17, started a successful lumber trading business in St. John.
-This business soon expanded into the neighboring town of Woodstock.
+He soon demonstrated an "unusual aptitude for business," and at 17, started a successful lumber trading business in the city.
+This business soon expanded into the town of Woodstock in Carleton County.
 By the age of 30, he had accumulated a "modest fortune" and ran his own lumber camp on the banks of the Meduxnekeag River.

 The Meduxnekeag riverbed spans from the confluence of its North and South Branches near Houlton, Maine in the United States to Woodstock in Canada.
 The 1866 expiration of the Canadian–American Reciprocity Treaty resulted in substantial losses to Leary's business.
 Initially, he moved to Houlton in an attempt to run his business from Maine, but soon decided to take his chances on the Western frontier.
 Leary worked in lumbering until 1867.